 - Disfigurement

-Under extreme circumstances, punitive damages may be recovered in a premises liability case.
-Typically, punitive damages go beyond compensation and are meant to punish a defendant who has engaged in particularly reprehensible behavior and exhibited “gross negligence”.
+Typically, punitive damages go beyond compensation and are meant to punish a defendant who has engaged in particularly reprehensible behavior and exhibited “gross negligence.”
 In the context of premises liability law, if the plaintiff established that the property owner was aware of the dangerous repercussions of their behavior and willfully refused to avoid the consequences of their actions, a jury may award punitive damages.

-Property Owners’ Duty of Care
+A Property Owner’s Duty of Care

 Generally speaking, property owners owe a duty of care to visitors.
 Landowners have the highest duty of care to protect those who enter their property for business purposes.

-Suing a Property Owner for Damages
+ClientHow to Sue a Property Owner for Damages

 The first step in a premises liability case is to file a complaint against the property owner’s insurance company.
 If the insurance company denies liability, the accident victim may need to go ahead and file their lawsuit in court.